aemann2/2048bot/README.md

 **Notes**:
 - The 2048 website is a bit janky, and the ads on the page sometimes cause the browser to crash.
 If that happens, you may have to restart the program.
-- This project was create on OSX Monterey 12.3.1.
+- This project was created on OSX Monterey 12.3.1.
 YMMV on other operating systems.

 https://user-images.githubusercontent.com/68879246/173965718-1d006ff9-69aa-4e94-8729-e8646d28c60f.mov